nigel-edwards/testcodespace/README.md

 sudo apt install mysql-client -y
 ```

-To start and stop th econtainer
+To start and stop the container

 ```bash
 docker stop mysql-container